Responses to 12 Potential Objections to Our Developmental Political Approach

 The extreme elements of progressivism, however, pose a more sophisticated and powerful threat to American democracy than barbaric right-wing extremists.
 Unlike the far right, progressivism represents both an important new layer of moral concern, and an appreciable threat to America’s democratic norms.
 Because most of America’s universities, as well as much of the media, have been effectively captured by progressive ideology, the illiberal pathologies of this “successor ideology” need to be countered through new forms of political activism, which developmental politics exemplifies.
 To preserve the minimum social solidarity necessary for a healthy democracy, progressive values must be better reconciled and integrated with the values of mainstream modernity and religious traditionalism.
 This is why we are focused on “transcending and including” progressivism by championing a more inclusive developmental political outlook.

-- Because post-progressivism validates the “progress of Western civilization” it is essentially racist and complicit with white supremacy.
+- Because your political philosophy validates the “progress of Western civilization” it is essentially racist and complicit with white supremacy.